Postdoctoral Research Associate, Center for Health and Wellbeing

 The Center for Health and Wellbeing (CHW), part of the Princeton School of Public and International Affairs, invites outstanding researchers to apply for appointments as Postdoctoral Research Associates for a 12-month position starting July 1, 2022.
 The position would involve working on a CHW project headed by Janet Currie entitled: "Harnessing Big Data to Improve Children's Mental Health Treatment."
 A PhD in economics is required, as well as experience with the econometric analysis of large-scale administrative data sets.

-The term of the appointment is one year initially, starting on or about September 1, 2020, with the possibility of renewal up to three years, contingent upon satisfactory performance and continued funding.
+Applicants should have received a doctorate degree within a year of application or expect to receive a doctorate by July 1, 2022.
+The program is open to all regardless of citizenship, but it does not support work toward the completion of a degree.
+The term of the appointment is one year initially, starting July 1, 2022, with the possibility of renewal up to a maximum of three years total appointment time contingent upon satisfactory performance and continued funding.
 The selected candidate is expected to be in residence during the term of appointment.

 Princeton University is an Equal Opportunity/Affirmative Action Employer and all qualified applicants will receive consideration for employment without regard to age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin, disability status, protected veteran status, or any other characteristic protected by law.